zhuyuqing/bestconf/doc/Manual.md

 --------------------------
 Shell scripts
    There are 9 shell scripts in BestConfig and they are classified into two groups.<br />
-   <P>One group consits of 5 shell scripts, start.sh, isStart.sh, stop.sh, isClosed.sh and terminateSystem.sh.
-These shell scripts are        deployed on the systems under test. </p>
+   One group consits of 5 shell scripts, start.sh, isStart.sh, stop.sh, isClosed.sh and terminateSystem.sh.
+These shell scripts are        deployed on the systems under test. <br />
-   <p>Another group consits of 4 shell scripts, startTest.sh, getTestResult.sh, terminateTest.sh and isFinished.sh.
-These shell scripts       are deployed on the test node. </p>
+   Another group consits of 4 shell scripts, startTest.sh, getTestResult.sh, terminateTest.sh and isFinished.sh.
+These shell scripts       are deployed on the test node. <br />